 First, your eggs need to be at room temperature.
 (Take hard-boiled eggs out of refrigerator about 20 minutes before you need them.)

 For every egg color, you’ll want these same ingredients:

 Optional: 1 to 2 tablespoons light brown sugar (or regular sugar if you don’t have brown)

 For example, if you’re selecting 4 egg colors, then you’ll need (at least) 4 teaspoons white vinegar, 4 tablespoons salt, and 4 tablespoons sugar.

-A dozen eggs equals about 4 cups of solution.
+A dozen eggs requires about 4 cups of solution.

-- Bring the water, salt, sugar, and dye ingredient to a boil, then turn down the heat to simmer the ingredient for about 30 minutes.
+Bring the water, salt, sugar, and dye ingredient to a boil, then turn down the heat to simmer the ingredients for about 30 minutes.

-Now, you can hide the colored ggs, eat the eggs, or use them as pretty decorations on Easter Day!
+Now, you can hide the colored eggs, eat the eggs, or use them as pretty decorations on Easter Sunday!
 Keep them cool in the refrigerator before you eat them!

 Which colors are brightest?
 Let us know!